3mdeb/fwupd-bsd-documentation/dragonflybsd/testing-theory/dragonflybsd_regression_Q&A.md

 # DragonflyBSD tests research

+## Releases

+**How is OpenBSD released?**

+Releases occur approximately twice a year.
+DragonFly release branches only contain bug and security fixes and are designed for people running production systems who don't want any surprises.
+Brand-new features often discussed on the mailing lists are typically not in release branches.

+DragonFly systems based on releases are labeled RELEASE, for example, you might be running DragonFly X.Y.Z-RELEASE.
+If you run a daily snapshot or track git master, you'll see X.Y.Z-DEVELOPMENT as your system version.

-## Recognition
+## Regression repository

+**How are regression tests written (language, transparency, syntax)?**

-1. Tests are mainly written in C/C++ with support of some files with various formats.
+Tests are mainly written in C/C++ with support of some files with various formats.

-1. Tests don't include efi/esrt tests.

-1. DragonflyBSD doesn't have contribution guidelines.
-It may be necessary to contact maintainers for information.

-1. It would be more convenient to create new tests similarly to ones currently existing in repo.
-Introducing whole robot framework environment to the project may raise many questions and create many issues.

 ## OS installation in automated test